 SCWA complied with the mitigation and monitoring required under all previous authorizations.
-In accordance with the 2013 IHA, SCWA submitted a Report of Activities and Monitoring Results, covering the period of January 1 through December 31, 2013.
-Previous monitoring reports (available at www.nmfs.noaa.gov/pr/permits/ incidental.htm) provided additional analysis of monitoring results from 2009-12.
-A barrier beach was formed eleven times during 2013, but SCWA was required to implement artificial breaching for only five of these closure events (note that the fifth such event occurred on January 2, 2014, following bar closure on December 24, 2013, and is not discussed in SCWA's current 2013 monitoring report).
-The Russian River outlet was closed to the ocean for a total of 104 days in 2013, including extended closures totaling 56 days during the lagoon management period.
+In accordance with the 2014 IHA, SCWA submitted a Report of Activities and Monitoring Results, covering the period of January 1 through December 31, 2014.
+Previous monitoring reports (available at www.nmfs.noaa.gov/pr/permits/ incidental/construction.htm) provided additional analysis of monitoring results from 2009-13.
+A barrier beach was formed eleven times during 2014, but SCWA was required to implement artificial breaching for only six of these closure events.
+The Russian River outlet was closed to the ocean for a total of 110 days in 2014, including extended closures totaling 29 days during the lagoon management period.
 However, these closures all culminated in natural breaches and no outlet channel management events were required.
+During 2013, five artificial breaching events occurred (SCWA, 2014).
 In January 2012, the barrier beach was artificially breached after two days of breaching activity.
 There were also several periods over the course of the year where the barrier beach closed or became naturally perched and then subsequently breached naturally (SCWA, 2013).
 In 2011, no water level management activities occurred (SCWA, 2012).
 In 2010, one lagoon management event and two artificial breaching events occurred (SCWA, 2011).
-Pinniped monitoring occurred no more than three days before, the day of, and the day after each water level management activity.
+Pinniped monitoring occurred no more than 3 days before, the day of, and the day after each water level management activity.
 In addition, SCWA conducted biological and physical monitoring as described previously.
 During the course of these activities, SCWA did not exceed the take levels authorized under the relevant IHAs.
-We provided a detailed description of previous monitoring results in the notice of the proposed IHA (79 FR 12472, March 5, 2013).
+We provided a detailed description of previous monitoring results in the notice of the proposed IHA (80 FR 14073; March 18, 2015).